ozzie-lam/rebyte-docs/product-guides/making-your-first-callable.md

 # ⚡ Making your first Callable

 {% hint style="info" %}
 Callable is currently in private preview, only selected developers and customers have access to Callable Builder.
-If you'd like to submit a request please contact rebyte@kinesys.ai!
+If you'd like to submit a request please contact support@rebyte.ai!
 {% endhint %}

 Callable is the serverless function that powers each copilot, or any of your AI workflows.
 Let's build a Callable today that helps recommend movies to watch!&#x20;